 Delta Air Lines misses on revenue

-Delta Air Lines reported mixed third-quarter results, sending shares lower in pre-market trading.
+Delta Air Lines reported mixed third-quarter results, sending shares lower in premarket trading.

 Continue Reading Below